 Faculty » Chandra A. Reynolds

 My primary research focuses on how and why individuals differ from one another in health and cognition across development.
-Three principal projects approach these topics from different perspectives:
+Multiple projects in my lab address the following general questions, with attention to longitudinal models and methods:

 I. Why do some individuals show rapid decline in cognitive functioning with age while others remain stable or decline relatively less?

 My work in this area has entailed: identifying the most sensitive ways of looking at cognitive change, examining twin similarity and differences in change, considering health and psychosocial correlates of change, and gene-environment interactions.
-With support from the National Institute on Aging (NIA), I am continuing the investigation of cognitive decline in older adult Swedish twins with a focus on genes in cholesterol, inflammatory, and related pathways that may influence cognitive change and decline (AG028555).
+For example, with support from the National Institute on Aging (NIA) we have considered cholesterol, inflammatory, and related gene pathways that may influence cognitive change and decline (AG028555).
+In addition, I participate in the IGEMS consortium of longitudinal twin studies spanning the US and Scandinavian populations where models of gene-environment interplay for aging outcomes, including cognitive aging, are a feature (AG037985).

 II.
 What early life and life-course factors are important to cognitive maintenance, health and longevity?

-Continuing projects span US and Scandinavian populations and examine the influence of early-life and social contexts on later cognition, health, and well-being.
+Continuing projects examine the influence of early-life, social contexts, and social relationships on later cognition, health, and well-being.
 I am a co-investigator on the longitudinal Colorado Adoption Project, examining early life factors and contexts that influence cognitive, health and well-being profiles into the early-adulthood period (HD010333).
-In addition, I participate in a consortium of longitudinal twin studies that explores the basis of association among early life adversity and social factors on diverse aging outcomes (AG037985).
-Additional related projects include studies of the interrelationships between physical health and psychosocial trajectories on later life health and longevity in the Terman Life Cycle Study.
+In addition, via the IGEMS consortium, the basis of association among early life adversity and social factors on diverse aging outcomes is a key topic (AG037985).
+Additional related projects include studies of the interrelationships between physical health and psychosocial trajectories on later life health and longevity in the Terman Life Cycle Study (AG027001).

 Kern, M.L., Reynolds, C.A., & Friedman, H.S.
 (2010).
 Predictors of Physical Activity Patterns Across Adulthood: A Growth Curve Analysis.
 Personality and Social Psychology Bulletin, 36,1058-1072.